0xff-r4bbit/watchmetype/README.md

 - CoreGraphics (CGEvent) for keyboard simulation
 - macOS Accessibility APIs for focus tracking and window control
 - Sparkle for in-app updates
-- Centralized logging for debugging sessions
+- centralized logging for debugging sessions

 ## Installation